 When someone replies to you, don’t keep them waiting.
 After all, that’s one of the huge benefits of text message conversations: real-time interactions.

 Carefully plan the timing of all subsequent follow-up messages as well.
 Whether you’re selling to someone new or working on your retention of current customers, consistent, personalized outreach will help you build better relationships and increase revenue.

 Just like you don’t want to be bothered at certain times of day, you don’t want to text your customers at inconvenient times either.
 Generally, stick to normal business hours (9 a.m. to 5 p.m.).
 Adjust message times depending on your services and what your customers want.

 For example, if you own a gym and want your trainers to remind clients about an early morning class they signed up for, texting them before 9 a.m. is likely welcomed.

 When it comes to receiving messages, the greater availability you offer, the better.
 Clearly communicate to your customers when you’ll be available via text.
 If you’re willing to answer messages at any hour of the day, make sure they know it!
 And then stick to your promise.

 Someone’s perception of your text messages directly affects how they perceive your company’s brand.
 Think carefully about how you want your customers to perceive your messages.
-Use an off-putting tone and give the wrong impression, you may lose yourself a sale before you even know it.
+If you use an off-putting tone and give the wrong impression, you may lose yourself a sale before you even know it.

 If you have a team of people who text prospects and customers, each of them needs to understand the brand voice.
-Unifying the tone of your messages ensures a more consistent, enjoyable customer experience.
+Unifying the tone of your messages ensures a more consistent and enjoyable customer experience.